txthinking/brook/docs/brook-wssserver.md

 -   Assume the domain is `domain.com`, with port `443`, with password `hello`
 -   If there is a firewall, remember to open **TCP on port 443**
--   The cert is `/root/cert.pem`, your cert key is `/root/certkey.pem`
+-   The cert is `/root/cert.pem`, your cert key is `/root/certkey.pem`.
+[How to issue a certificate yourself](https://github.com/txthinking/mad)
 -   Make sure your `domain.com` has been resolved to your server IP successfully

 ```